thejoshuahendrix/thejoshuahendrix/README.md

 - 👀 I’m interested in web and video game design and development
 - 🌱 I’m currently using React, Typescript and full stack Javascript
 - 📚 My favorite libraries are Styled-Components and Express
-- 💾 I work with Mongo and SQL for my databases
+- 💾 I work with Mongo and Scylla most often for my databases
 - 💞️ I’m looking to collaborate on any web projects
 - 💻 I am growing my skills in DevOps, application security and cloud engineering
 - 📫 How to reach me thejoshuahendrix@gmail.com